lemon24/reader/README.rst

-It is designed to allow writing feed reader applications without any business code, and without depending on a particular framework.
+It is designed to allow writing feed reader applications without any business code, and without depending on a particular framework;
+in MVC terms,
+you'd probably call it a fat model.

 .. end-intro